• Skip to main content

 Is this a healthy recipe?

-The plum apple cobbler is vegan and refined sugar-free.
-To make it healthier, I recommend replacing the all-purpose flour with buckwheat.
+This plum apple cobbler is vegan and refined sugar-free.
+To make it healthier, I recommend replacing the all-purpose flour with any whole-grain flour.
 Also, instead of a scoop of ice cream, serve with plain Greek yogurt or even frozen yogurt.

 Can I make this recipe gluten-free?

+Yes!
 Buckwheat is one option, but you can use any gluten-free flour you prefer.
-For example, you can make the plum cobbler with almond flour or amaranth flour.

 Easy Plum and Apple Cobbler | Easy vegan plum cobbler recipe